TosbackCgusBridge-Bot/CGUs-versions/Webmd/Privacy Policy.md

 *   Administer your account;
 *   Provide you with access to particular tools and services;
-*   Respond to your inquiries and send you administrative communications.
+*   Respond to your inquiries and send you administrative communications;
 *   Obtain your feedback on our sites and our offerings;
 *   Statistically analyze user behavior and activity;
-*   Provide you and people with similar demographic characteristics and interests with more relevant content and advertisements.
+*   Provide you and people with similar demographic characteristics and interests with more relevant content and advertisements;
 *   Conduct research and measurement activities;
 *   Send you personalized emails or secure electronic messages pertaining to your health interests, including news, announcements, reminders and opportunities from WebMD. or
 *   Send you relevant offers and informational materials on behalf of our sponsors pertaining to your health interests.